Tough 5e (Updated for the 2024 Rules)

 Arcane Eye may earn a small commission from affiliate links in this article.
 Learn more.

-More hit points are never a bad thing.
+More Hit Points are never a bad thing.
 If your character is getting knocked out too easily, the Tough feat may just be for you!
-This feat does one thing and does it well, it increases your hit points in a way that is totally detached from your CON score or hit dice.
+This feat does one thing and does it well, it increases your Hit Points in a way that is totally detached from your Constitution score or Hit Dice.

 How Does Tough Work?

-The Tough feat that provides characters with additional hit points, making them harder to kill:
+The Tough feat provides characters with additional Hit Points, making them harder to kill:

-• Your maximum hit points increase by an amount equal to twice your level when you first take this feat.
-For example, if you are a 6th level character, your maximum hit points would increase by 12.
+• Your maximum Hit Points increase by an amount equal to twice your level when you first take this feat.
+For example, if you are a level 6 character, your maximum Hit Points would increase by 12.

 Is Tough Good?